Traton: Brands

-Brands and Services
+Subsidiaries and Services

 Scania

 Scania AB makes trucks for long-distance and distribution traffic, construction sites, and special areas, including autonomous trucks for enclosed areas.
 City and intercity buses, and coaches complete the product portfolio.
-In 2024, the brand sold 102,069 vehicles – 96,443 trucks and 5,626 buses.
+In 2025, the brand sold 94,073 vehicles – 87,588 trucks and 6,485 buses.

 MAN

 MAN Truck & Bus has medium- and heavy-duty trucks for long-haul and distribution transport, as well as for construction sites and special applications.
 In addition to urban, intercity, and touring coaches of the MAN and Neoplan brands, the TGE light transporter completes the range of models on offer.
-In 2024, MAN sold 96,037 vehicles, including 63,655 trucks, 4,710 buses and 27,672 crafters.
-In 2024, sales revenue of the MAN Truck & Bus operating unit was 13.7 billion euros.
+In 2025, MAN sold 99,961 vehicles, including 63,296 trucks, 7,002 buses and 31,344 crafters.
+In 2025, sales revenue of the MAN Truck & Bus operating unit was 14.1 billion euros.

 International

 International Motors produces heavy trucks under the International brand, and buses under the IC Bus brand.
-On July 1, 2021, International (at the time known as Navistar) became a wholly owned subsidiary of Traton SE, and therefore part of the Traton Group.
+On 1 July 2021, International (at the time known as Navistar) became a wholly owned subsidiary of Traton SE, and therefore part of the Traton Group.

 Volkswagen Truck & Bus

 Volkswagen Truck & Bus specializes in developing markets.
 It has light-, medium-, and heavy-duty trucks for long-distance and distribution transport, construction sites, and special areas.
 City and intercity buses and coaches are also available.
-In 2024, it sold a total of 45,846 vehicles.
+In 2025, it sold a total of 42,988 vehicles.